codebubs/socket-io-mini-chat/README.md

 4. Extract the folder by dragging it out into Downloads
 5. Open the Command Prompt
 6. Type `cd Downloads/socket-io-mini-chat-main`
+7. Install Dependencies
+      1. Type `npm install express --save`
+      2. Type `npm install socket.io --save`
-7. Type `node server.js`
+9. Type `node server.js`
-8. `http://localhost:3000` should open and you can type chat messages in the window.
+10. `http://localhost:3000` should open and you can type chat messages in the window.